mmiranda222/.statsuite/content/using-dlm/manage-structures/edit-structure/_index.md

 ---
-title: "Edit data structures"
+title: "Create or edit data structures"
 subtitle:
 comments: false
 weight: 265
 keywords: [
-  'Generic DSD Matrix SDMX-ML generator', '#generic-dsd-matrix-sdmx-ml-generator', 'SDMX ISTAT Framework', '#sdmx-istat-framework', 'SDMX Data Structure Wizard (DSW)', '#sdmx-data-structure-wizard', 'Fusion Registry Community Edition', '#fusion-registry-community-edition', ]
+  'FMR Workbench', '#fmr-workbench',
+  'SDMX Matrix Generator', '#sdmx-matrix-generator', 'SDMX Constructor', '#sdmx-constructor',
+  'Fusion Metadata Registry (FMR)', '#fusion-metadata-registry-fmr', ]

 ---

-Currently, the Data Lifecycle Manager itself doesn't directly offer data structure editing features.
-Data structures need to be edited using other tools outside of the DLM and be uploaded once readily prepared as xml file.
+The Data Lifecycle Manager application itself doesn't directly offer data structure creation or editing features.
+However, there are a number of solutions that provide such functionality.
+While some are closely integrating with the .Stat Suite, others require to create or edit data structures outside of the .Stat DLM and its data spaces.
+In this case, the data structures are to be downloaded and/or (re-)uploaded in the .Stat Suite in SDMX-ML format.

-We recommend the **SDMX Matrix Generator** introduced below, or any of the open-source companion software listed here: https://siscc.org/stat-suite/companion-software/.
-More SDMX tools that might allow creating and editing SDMX data structures are listed on the official [SDMX web site](https://sdmx.org/?page_id=4500).
+In addition to the tools listed below, please consult the list of software on the official [SDMX web site](https://sdmx.org/?page_id=4500).

+### FMR Workbench

+The FMR Workbench web application (developed by the BIS) can be **integrated seamlessly with the .Stat DLM**.
+This provides structures creation and editing with just one mouse click within the DLM.
+It includes almost all UI features that are available in the Fusion Metadata Registry (FMR) application (see below).

+See [here](/dotstatsuite-documentation/using-dlm/manage-structures/edit-structures/fmr-workbench/) for more details.

 ---

-### Generic DSD Matrix SDMX-ML generator
+### SDMX Matrix Generator

+We recommend using the SDMX Matrix Generator Excel add-in d(eveloped by SIS-CC) to **model statitical data based on high-quality modelling guidelines** and for generating the related new SDMX structures in SDMX-ML format, which will then need to be uploaded, e.g., using the DLM.
+All within Excel, the "SDMX Matrix" approach especially supports the hard work of **concept and code harmonisation across a data domain**, as well as the optimisation of the number of DSDs and dataflows.

 - technology: Excel macro [.xlsm file]
 - source code: https://gitlab.com/sis-cc/sdmx-tools/sdmx-matrix-generator